camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 If all API usecases point to the need of On-net scenario and where the consumption device and authentication device are the same, the Frontend flow should be used. eg. NumberVerification

 This flow is then applicable to On-net scenarios where the mobile connection of the device needs to be authenticated e.g. This flow is for example the one specified for the [CAMARA Number Verification API](https://github.com/camaraproject/NumberVerification/blob/main/documentation/API_documentation/CAMARA/uml_v0.3.jpg) due to the nature of its functionality where a given MSISDN needs to be compared to the MSISDN associated with the mobile connection of the user device.
- This flow is then applicable to On-net scenarios where the mobile connection of the device needs to be authenticated e.g. This flow is for example the one specified for the [CAMARA Number Verification API](https://github.com/camaraproject/NumberVerification/blob/main/documentation/API_documentation/CAMARA/uml_v0.3.jpg) due to the nature of its functionality where a given MSISDN needs to be compared to the MSISDN associated with the mobile connection of the user device.

 The device application (front-end) must be able to handle browser redirects.